 Based on Toby Huff, The Rise of Early Modern Science (Cambridge University Press, 1993).

-Scientific progress during this time was both amazing and understandable.
+As amazing as scientific progress was during this time, it was also understandable.
 Each discovery opened the way for further discoveries, so that scientific progress behaved like a chain reaction, or like some magisterial trick with dominos.

 This simple characterization of scientific progress is appealing but leaves some interesting puzzles unresolved.
 Why was modern science so closely associated with Europe for so long?
 China and the Islamic world had been at different times the most scientifically advanced parts of the world.
 Why did neither of them experience a cascade of knowledge like the one that Europe experienced?
 Why did science eventually stagnate in both places?

 The answers to these questions have to do with social structures, not with science itself.
 Joseph Ben-David has argued that